Viviane Waschbüsch

 Die Umsetzung des Theaters der Grausamkeit in Die Eroberung von Mexico von Wolfgang Rihm / La mise en œuvre du Théâtre de la cruauté dans La conquête du Mexique de Wolfgang Rihm

-The implementation of Antonin Artaud's "Theater of Cruelty" in Wolfgang Rihm's musical work is a highly complex and interesting subject.
-The topic explains the artistic connections between the German composer and a French writer and theater theorist.
-This German-French symbiosis of music and theater is also exciting because there have been few publications on this subject to date.
-In addition, the analysis of a musical theater piece on which a German composer worked for five years using French texts translated into German is of interest for musicological research.
-Rihm was so inspired by Artaud's literary work that he ultimately wrote the libretto for Die Eroberung von Mexico himself, following the guidelines of the theater theorist.
-The realization of a new musical language by Rihm through the work of Artaud is the main thesis on which this publication is based.
-The implementation of Antonin Artaud's "Theater of Cruelty" in the musical work of composer Wolfgang Rihm is a complex and highly interesting subject.
-Indeed, this theme highlights the artistic links between a German composer and a French writer and theater theorist.
-This Franco-German musical-theatrical symbiosis seems fascinating, and the analysis of a musical theater piece by a German composer who worked for more than five years, mainly on French texts translated into German, is of interest to musicological research.
-Wolfgang Rihm himself was so fascinated by Artaud's literary creation that he ended up writing the libretto for La conquête du Mexique, inspired by Artaud's precepts.
-The composer's search for a new musical language through Artaud's work is the main theme pursued in this book.
+The implementation of Antonin Artaud’s “Theater of Cruelty” in the musical works of Wolfgang Rihm is a highly complex and fascinating subject.
+This topic explores the artistic connections between the German composer and the French writer and theater theorist.
+This German-French symbiosis of music and theater is particularly compelling because there have been few publications on this subject to date.
+Furthermore, the analysis of a musical theater work in which a German composer spent five years working on French texts in German translation is of interest for musicological research.
+Rihm was so inspired by Artaud’s literary work that he ultimately wrote the libretto for *The Conquest of Mexico* himself, basing it on the theater theorist’s guidelines.
+The realization of a new musical language by Rihm through Artaud’s work is the main thesis upon which this publication is based.
+The implementation of Antonin Artaud’s “Theatre of Cruelty” in the musical work of composer Wolfgang Rihm is a complex and highly interesting subject.
+Indeed, this theme highlights the artistic connections between a German composer and a French writer and theater theorist.
+This Franco-German musical-theatrical symbiosis appears fascinating, and the analysis of a German composer’s musical theater—who worked for over five years primarily on French texts translated into German—is of interest to musicological research.
+Wolfgang Rihm was, in fact, so fascinated by Artaud’s literary work that he eventually wrote the libretto for *La conquête du Mexique*, drawing inspiration from Artaud’s principles.
+The composer’s search for a new musical language through Artaud’s work is the central theme explored in this book.

 contents